 However the state of the world becomes a lot more chaotic: Stormfront grows into a far-right terrorist group that murders many influential people.
 Islamic terrorism in France plunges Europe into a war on terror.
 The Russian far right becomes a lot more influential with Chechnya and Russia's economic collapse.
 Japan is plagued by attacks from Aum Shinrikyo.

-Another hallmark of the TL is the vivid alternate pop culture, which helps characterize the world even further.
-One of the most infamous moments of the TL is the death of Steven Spielberg at the hands of Stormfront, with Saving Private Ryan dedicated to his memory and a number of other projects of his circulating around Hollywood in various forms.
+Another hallmark of the series is the vivid alternate pop culture, which helps characterize the world even further.
+One of the most infamous moments of the timeline is the death of Steven Spielberg at the hands of Stormfront, with Saving Private Ryan dedicated to his memory and a number of other projects of his circulating around Hollywood in various forms.

-Brandon Lee has lived to become one of Hollywood’s biggest action stars, having starred in TTL Matrix
+Brandon Lee has lived to become one of Hollywood’s biggest action stars, having starred in This timeline's Matrix

 movie (of which there is only one, which flopped) and another movie based on Metal Gear Solid

 .
-Kurt Cobain’s gunshot wound left him braindead, something which has affected rock music in ways even more than his OTL death.
+Kurt Cobain’s gunshot wound left him braindead, something which has affected rock music in ways even more than his death in reality.
 Television has seen a version of The West Wing

 with Sidney Poitier playing the president, and 24